atsaloli/smithwick/smithwick.md

 Daily entrance is $7 for ages 13 and older and free for children 12 and younger.

+Well-behaved dogs on a leash are welcome at all programs except night hikes.

 - [Cowboy Coffee](https://tpwd.texas.gov/calendar/inks-lake/regular-programs/cowboy-coffee)
 - [Guided Nature Hike](https://tpwd.texas.gov/calendar/inks-lake/regular-programs/guided-nature-hike)